tmhglnd/sample-cleaner/README.md

 # Features

 - Recursively process all files in folder (including sub-directories)
-- Trim silence from beginning and end of file
+- Trim silence from beginning and end of file (custom silence threshold)
-- EBU R128 Loudness normalisation
+- EBU R128 Loudness normalisation (optional and custom target level)
-- Sum channels to mono
+- Sum channels to mono (optional)
-- Convert samplerate
+- Convert samplerate (optional)
-- Convert to various file formats
+- Convert to various file formats (optional, default = wav)

 Example: Trim silence at beginning and end below -60dB, normalize the loudness to -14dBLUFS, sum to mono, change samplerate to 48kHz and convert to mp3